Personal data, that is.

 That’s because a massive personal data extraction industry has grown up around the simple fact that our data is there for the taking.
 Or so it seems.
 To them.
 And their apologists.

 As a result, we’re at a stage of wanton data extraction that looks kind of like the oil industry did in 1920 or so:

 Now think about what love is, and how it works.
 How we give it freely, and how worthwhile it is when others accept it.
 How taking it without asking is simply wrong.
-How assuming it’s there when it isn’t is wrong.
-How it’s far better to earn it than to demand it.
+How it’s better to earn it than to demand it.
 How it grows when it’s given.
-How we grow when we give it well.
+How we grow when we give it as well.

-True, all metaphors are wrong.
-But that’s how they work.
+True, all metaphors are wrong, but that’s how metaphors work.
 Time is not money.
 Life is not travel.
-The country is not a family.
-But all those things are like those other things, so we think and talk about each of them in terms of the other.
+A country is not a family.
+But all those things are like those other things, so we think and talk about each of them in terms of those others.
 (By saving, wasting and investing time; by arriving, departing, and moving through life; by serving our motherlands, and honoring our founding fathers.)

-Oil made sense as a metaphor when it was so easy to take, and the resistance wasn’t there.
+Oil made sense as a metaphor when data was so easy to take, and the resistance wasn’t there.

 But now the resistance is there.
 More than half a billion people block ads online, most of which are aimed by extracted personal data.
 Laws like the GDPR have appeared, with heavy fines for taking personal data without clear permission.

 I could go on, but I also need to go to bed.
 I just wanted to get this down while it was in the front of my mind, where it arrived while discussing how shitty and awful “data is the new oil” was when it first showed up in 2006, and how sadly popular it has become since then: